DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 See the [controller code](https://github.com/DevExpress/aspnet-security-bestpractices/blob/72492709fd0c53fef25414fc77df9a37fc4dc5a7/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Controllers/UploadingFiles/UploadingFiles.cs#L12-L57) in the *Controllers\UploadingFiles\UploadingFiles.cs* file of the example project for a full code sample.

 Consider the situation where your web application allows for files to be uploaded.
-These files are then accessed using a specific URL (for example: `_example.com/uploaded/uploaded-filename_`).
+A user can then use a URL to access the uploaded files (for example: `example.com/uploaded/uploaded-filename`).

 The possible security breach here occurs when a malicious file is uploaded that can then be executed on the server side.
 For example, a malefactor could upload a file containing malicious code and guess at its URL.
 If the malefactor is correct and requests this URL, the file would be executed on the server as if it were part of the application.

 To mitigate this vulnerability, do the following:

 1. Implement a custom model binder.
 In the model binder implementation, initialize the [AllowedFileExtensions](http://help.devexpress.com/#AspNet/DevExpressWebUploadControlValidationSettings_AllowedFileExtensionstopic) setting with a list of allowed file extensions.
 The server will then validate the type of the uploaded file.
-Provide the [FilesUploadCompleteHandler](http://help.devexpress.com/#AspNet/DevExpressWebMvcBinderSettingsUploadControlBinderSettings_FileUploadCompleteHandlertopic) to perform any additional checks:
+Specify the [FilesUploadCompleteHandler](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.BinderSettings.UploadControlBinderSettings.FilesUploadCompleteHandler?p=netframework) to perform any additional checks:

 ```cs
 public class UploadValidationBinder : DevExpressEditorsBinder {